stakater/mto-docs/content/extensions/openbao/readme.md

 ## What using it looks like

 Everything an application team writes fits on one screen.
-The ServiceAccount says what the application needs, the Deployment says which secret it wants delivered, and the container reads an ordinary Kubernetes `Secret`:
+The ServiceAccount says what the application needs, the Deployment says which secret to deliver, and the container reads an ordinary Kubernetes `Secret`:

 ```yaml
 apiVersion: v1